ncatlab/nlab-content/pages/3/1/9/4/4913/content.md

-Steve Awodey is a professor at Oxford interested in category theory, logic, philosophy of mathematics, history of logic and analytic philosophy.
+Steve Awodey is a professor at Carnegie Mellon University interested in category theory, logic, philosophy of mathematics, history of logic and analytic philosophy.
 For n-community one should point out his recent work on homotopical ideas in type theory.

 * [website](http://www.andrew.cmu.edu/user/awodey)